 - Only regular members and social members of Residential Colleges and Eating Clubs may compete for their respective organizations.
 A club social member is considered an ex-member who has spent a year in the club.

 - Independent teams consist of players who are not representing a College or a Club.
-However, they must submit their Forfeit Deposit to Room 103 for all league play.
+However, they must submit their Acknowledgement of Forfeit Fee Form to Room 103 for all league play.

 - Playing games with an ineligible player on your team, results in forfeit of those games.